 Do the work or keep repeating the pattern.

-When clients persevere in an abusive relationship (especially after they’ve identified it as abusive), it’s usually because a younger version of themselves is behind the steering wheel.
-In other words, they’re using the same rationalizations and justifications they did as a child in order to stay in the adult relationship.
-They engage in self-deception, wishful thinking and other codependency and trauma bond related childlike emotional reasoning in order to preserve the relationship at all costs.
+When clients persevere in an abusive relationship (especially after they’ve identified it as abusive), it’s usually because a younger version of themselves that’s behind the steering wheel.
+In other words, they’re using the same rationalizations and justifications they did as children (when they lacked the power to end the parent-child relationship) in order to stay in the toxic adult relationship in the present.
+They engage in self-deception, magical thinking and other codependency and trauma bond related childlike emotional reasoning.
+They do this in order to preserve the relationship no matter the cost.

-Do you recognize how you revert to your hurt child roles and ways of thinking in your past or present relationship with a narcissist, borderline or histrionic partner, ex, parent, boss or sibling?
-How can rational, compassionate adult you help those younger selves who cling to the only love experience they know?
+Do you recognize how you revert to your hurt childhood roles and ways of thinking in your past or present relationship with a narcissist, borderline or histrionic partner, ex, parent, boss or sibling?
+How can rational, compassionate adult you help those younger selves who cling to the old dysfunctional ways of obtaining love and acceptance?

 Why is this so important?